Repco: Repco V8 engine

-In 1964 the Australian/New Zealand Tasman Series was created with a 2500cc capacity limit applied to engines.
+In 1964 the Australian/New Zealand Tasman Series was created with a 2,500 cc capacity limit applied to engines.
 Jack Brabham approached Repco to develop a suitable engine, and together they decided to base the SOHC design on Oldsmobile Jetfire 215 ci block with six cylinder-head studs per cylinder.
-Combined with a short stroke flat-plane crankshaft, Repco designed cylinder heads, camshafts and two-stage chain/gear cam drive, a 2.5L engine was built in 1965 with its cylinder head cast by Commonwealth Aircraft.
+Combined with a short stroke flat-plane crankshaft, Repco designed cylinder heads, camshafts and two-stage chain/gear cam drive, a 2.5 L engine was built in 1965 with its cylinder head cast by Commonwealth Aircraft.

 In 1963 the international motor racing body, the FIA, announced that the maximum engine capacity for the Formula One category would be doubled to three litres to start from the 1966 season.
-Despite calls for a "return to power" having been made, few teams were prepared as the main engine supplier in the UK, Coventry Climax, decided to get out of race engine building.
+Despite calls for a "return to power" having been made, few teams were prepared as the main engine supplier in the UK, Coventry Climax, decided to get out of race engine building (under licence from Coventry Climax, Repco actually manufactured the 2.5L, Coventry Climax FPF straight-4 motor for the Australian and New Zealand racing markets).

 Jack Brabham used his friendship with engineer Phil Irving at Repco.
-He proposed they design and build a 3L version of the 2.5L engine by using a longer stroke flat-plane crankshaft.
+He proposed they design and build a 3 L version of the 2.5 L engine by using a longer stroke flat-plane crankshaft.

 The Repco board agreed to his proposal in light of the expected rival 2.75 L Coventry Climax FPF DOHC engine being of four-cylinder configuration deemed to be near-obsolete, and the plan to build the Cosworth DFV (revealed at the end of 1965 by Ford, its sponsor) was not known yet.
 A small team at Repco under Phil Irving developed the F1 engine, fitted with two valves per cylinder SOHC heads from the 2.5L version.